 During the progressive era, which occurred between 1880 and 1920, social conditions in the United States were characterized by large waves of immigration and a dramatic increase in urbanization.
 As a direct result, hundreds of indigent children wandered the streets, and many became involved in criminal activity.

 Initially, children who were convicted of crimes were housed with adult criminals.
-Social activists, law makers, and other officials soon realized that children institutionalized with adults were learning adult criminal behaviors and were exiting those institutions ready for life careers in criminality.
-Because of this negative influence, separate juvenile court systems and accompanying correctional institutions were developed.
+Social activists, lawmakers, and other officials soon realized that children institutionalized with adults were learning adult criminal behaviors and were exiting those institutions ready for criminal careers.
+Because of this negative influence, federal and state governments developed separate juvenile court systems and accompanying correctional institutions.